+2. Rounding

-By-Law Rationale 2.
-Rounding Similar to vehicle parking If the calculation of the minimum bicycle parking spaces results in a fraction under Zoning of a bicycle parking space being required, fractions of less than 0.5 shall be By-Law Section rounded down to the nearest whole number and fractions equal to or greater 3.1.1.1.4 (0190than 0.5 shall be rounded up to the nearest whole number.
-2014) 3.
-Location of Bicycle Parking Refer to Section 3.3 A bicycle parking space must be on the same lot as the use for which it is required.
-Bicycle parking spaces as required by this by-law shall not be located: a) In a dwelling unit; b) Storage locker; or c) On a balcony.
+If the calculation of the minimum bicycle parking spaces results in a fraction of a bicycle parking space being required, fractions of less than 0.5 shall be rounded down to the nearest whole number and fractions equal to or greater than 0.5 shall be rounded up to the nearest whole number.

+Similar to vehicle parking under Zoning By-Law Section 3.1.1.1.4 (0190-2014)

+Rationale

+3. Location of Bicycle Parking

+A bicycle parking space must be on the same lot as the use for which it is required.

+Bicycle parking spaces as required by this by-law shall not be located:

+- a) In a dwelling unit;

+- b) Storage locker; or

+- c) On a balcony.

 All Class A bicycle parking areas shall be indoors.

-All indoor bicycle parking areas shall be: a) Located on the ground floor; or b) Located within one storey of the ground floor and be: Accessible from the ground floor with ramps, or i. ii.
-Accessible from the ground floor by elevator.
+All indoor bicycle parking areas shall be:

+- a) Located on the ground floor; or - b) Located within one storey of the ground floor and accessible from the ground floor with ramps or by elevator; or - c) Located on other levels of the building commencing with the level within one storey of the ground floor and moving up or down, in one level increments when at least 50% of the area of that level is occupied by bicycle parking spaces, until all required bicycle spaces have been provided, and are accessible from the ground floor with ramps or by elevator.